The Bankrate promise

 Keep debt to a minimum

 Having too much debt can make it harder to manage day-to-day operations.
 It can also force you to take on new loans to manage old loans and keep up with your operating expenses.
-Multiple loans increases the risk that you’ll default on one or more of your debt obligations if your revenue dips unexpectedly.
+Multiple loans increase the risk that you’ll default on one or more of your debt obligations if your revenue dips unexpectedly.

-If you have an emergency and need additional cash, you can calculate your debt service coverage ratio to give an idea if you could handle new debt.
+If you have an emergency and need additional cash, you can calculate your debt service coverage ratio to give an idea of how you could handle new debt.
 The DCSR measures how your business revenue currently handles its debt obligations.
 Lenders like to see a DCSR of 1.25 or greater.
 On top of using the DSCR, be sure to factor in the business loan’s expected monthly payments and account for any dips in revenue that you could have.

 On the positive side, you can also keep debt to a minimum by making additional repayments when sales are higher than expected.
 You could end up paying off your loan early, saving on interest and increasing your working capital.